GoogleCloudPlatform/functions-framework-dart/docs/quickstarts/01-quickstart-dart.md

 for you so that the server listens to the correct port; if PORT isn't set, then the default listening port is `8080`.

-You can set a port explicitly from the command line like this:
+You can set a port explicitly from the command-line like this:

 ```shell
 $ PORT=9090 dart run bin/server.dart